Skip to main content

 Home

-4 techniques to take the pain out of forecasting in healthcare
+Take the pain out of demand planning and forecasting in healthcare with Unit4 FP&A

-With an increased need to forecast, create financial plans with multiple scenarios, and respond to demand, the healthcare industry needs a new approach to financial planning that can help them navigate uncertainty, as well as changes in funding.
+With an increased need to forecast and respond to demand, the healthcare industry needs a new approach to financial planning that can help them navigate uncertainty, as well as changes in funding.

-No longer is forecasting in healthcare reliant on outdated methods like static annual budgets using Excel spreadsheets.
-Today's intelligent FP&A systems deliver a dynamic and strategic toolkit that lets you optimize performance and quickly respond to changes as they arise.
+Currently, forecasting in healthcare can be reliant on outdated methods like static annual budgets using Excel spreadsheets.
+Today's intelligent FP&A systems deliver a dynamic and strategic toolkit to optimize performance and quickly respond to changes as they arise.

 In this blog, we will explore four techniques that demonstrate the power of modern tools like FP&A in simplifying the user experience of forecasting, so you can refocus on the life-changing work done in the healthcare industry.